octantbio/octopus/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project (including the bench protocol and source code) is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
 Additional licensing information:

 - [BBTools](docker/bbtools-license) - custom
 - [mlr](docker/mlr-license) - custom